supcik/academic-www/content/docs/managing-content.md

 academic import --bibtex <path_to_your/publications.bib>
 ```

-The tool is in *beta* status and intended purely to help assist you, so the generated output in the `publications` folder should be reviewed prior to publishing your site.
+The tool is in *beta* status and intended purely to help assist you, so the generated output in the `publication` folder should be reviewed prior to publishing your site.
 You can also consider enhancing the output by taking a look at the front matter parameters in the files alongside the details in the *Manually* section below.

 To contribute to the tool or submit feature requests and bug report, please check out the [**Academic admin tool on GitHub**](https://github.com/sourcethemes/academic-admin).